bitovi/academy/src/angular/7-pull-restaurant-data-into-view/pull-restaurant-data-into-view.md

 ## P1: Technical Requirements

-1. Change `RestaurantComponent`'s _restaurant_ property definition:
+1. Change `RestaurantComponent`’s _restaurant_ property definition:

 ```typescript
 restaurants: any[] = [];
 ```

-2. Use `RestaurantService`'s `getRestaurants` to get an array of restaurants and set it on `RestaurantComponent`'s _restaurant_ property.
+2. Use `RestaurantService`’s `getRestaurants` to get an array of restaurants and set it on `RestaurantComponent`’s _restaurant_ property.

 ## P1: How to Verify Your Solution is Correct